White Carniola: Early modern period

 In his 1689 work The Glory of the Duchy of Carniola, the historian Johann Weikhard von Valvasor described the language, clothing, and customs of the people of White Carniola region as Croatian.
 The self-identification of students on the university registers in Graz and Vienna between 1643 and 1712 shows that as many as 88% of students from White Carniola identified as Croats, and only 12% as Carniolans.
 The provincial designation 'Croats' (Crovathen/Crobathen) was used for White Carniola in 1709, and the name 'Croats' for the inhabitants of White Carniola is found in 1725 in a report by a doctor named Zalokar from Novo Mesto.
 The dialect of the parish of Vinica in far southern White Carniola was marked as Croatian in 1795.

 Buildings

 Castles

 Several castles were built in the border region, especially during the Ottoman Wars from the 15th century onwards, as in Črnomelj, Gradac and Vinica.
 The remains of the large fortress in Pobrežje were destroyed in World War II.

-Culture

-Based on surnames found in White Carniola, it may be concluded that their ancestors were Serbs and Croats.
-In old folk poetry of White Carniola, Serbian hero Prince Marko is often mentioned, sung in "clean Shtokavian".
-A small Serb community exists in White Carniola.